 So, the more you sexercise, the more likely you are to be healthy, strong, and most importantly, turned on.
 Nice.

 Best exercises for sex

-First, make sure you know what your body needs and what your current state of strength and endurance is.
+Before you get started with any sexercise routines, make sure you know what your body needs and what your current state of strength and endurance is.

 No equipment needed, just you and your muscles standing in line, sitting at your desk, or lying down.

-There are two easy steps to simple kegel sexercise:
+There are two easy steps to simple Kegel sexercise:

 - Locate your pelvic muscles.
 You can do this by trying to stop urination mid-stream.
-Avoid doing kegels while urinating though.
+Avoid doing Kegels while urinating though.

 - Contract your muscles.
 Hold for three seconds and release for another three.
 Do 10 repetitions to start, a few times per day.

 Tip to do Kegels right: make sure you’re not using any other muscles (e.g. abs).

 Cardio workouts are excellent for sex because they help build stamina and an overall stronger body.